lttng/lttng-docs/contents/using-lttng/instrumenting/python-application.md

 Importing `lttngust` adds a logging handler which emits LTTng-UST events.
 You do not need to get a special logger for tracing to work.

+Note that `logging.basicConfig()`, which adds to the root logger a basic logging handler which prints to the standard error stream, is not strictly required for LTTng-UST tracing to work, but in versions of Python preceding 3.2, a warning message could be seen indicating that no handler exists for the logger `my-logger`.

 Use the `--python` option of the `lttng enable-event`, `lttng disable-event`, and `lttng list` commands to target